pysel/patterns/README.md

 ## Reason

 This repository is intended to be a place to study Software Design Patterns.
-All knowledge comes from <https://www.geeksforgeeks.org/software-design-patterns/>
+All information comes from <https://www.geeksforgeeks.org/software-design-patterns/>

 ## Implemented Patterns